zai-org/z-ai-sdk-java/README.md

 **Not yet released.**

-The official Java SDK for Z.ai and ZHIPU AI platforms, providing a unified interface to access powerful AI capabilities including chat completion, embeddings, image generation, audio processing, and more.
+The official Java SDK for Z.ai platforms, providing a unified interface to access powerful AI capabilities including chat completion, embeddings, image generation, audio processing, and more.

 ## ✨ Features